ankurchopra87/django_widget_factory_store/README.md

 -----------

 This is a Django application which uses Python 3.
-You will need to install Python3 before proceeding further
+You will need to install Python3 before proceeding further.

 Python 3 - https://www.python.org/download/releases/3.0/

-in the project dir run the following commands.
+In the project dir run the following commands.

 pip install --user virtualenv

 virtualenv .env

 source .env/bin/activate

 pip install -r requirements.txt

 Start the App